-Column 2 UDA self assessable development Column 3 - UDA assessable development Column 1 Exempt development Column 3A Permissible development Column 3B Prohibited development In the Mixed use zone An environmentally relevant activity if: a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and the activity complies with that code.
+Column 1 Exempt development Column 2 UDA self assessable development Column 3 - UDA assessable development Column 3A Permissible development Column 3B Prohibited development In the Mixed use zone An environmentally relevant activity if: (i) a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and (ii) the activity complies with that code.
 Development specified in Schedule 1 except if the land is on the Environmental Management Register.
 Nil All development, including development not defined in Schedule 2, other than development mentioned in Schedule 1 or Column 1, 2 or 3B.
 Development for: 1.
 Extractive industry 2.
 High impact industry 3.
 Medium impact industry 4.
+Noxious and hazardous industry. n the Urban living zone An environmentally relevant activity if: (i) a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and (ii) the activity complies with that code.
+If the land is not on the Environmental Management Register: (i) development specified in schedule 1 (ii) development for Home based business (iii) development for a sales office where not greater than 150m2 GFA (iv) material change of use if in accordance with an approved Plan of Development (PoD) (v) operational work or building work in accordance with an approved PoD.
+If the land is not on the Environmental Management Register: Material change of use for a House or Display home where: the lot is 400m2 or more the lot frontage is 12.5 metres or more, and it complies with the applicable self assessable provisions in Schedule 3.
+All development, including development not defined in Schedule 2, other than development mentioned in Schedule 1 or Column 1, 2 or 3B.
+Development for: 1.
+Extractive industry 2.
+High impact industry 3.
+Medium impact industry 4.
 Noxious and hazardous industry.
-In the Urban living zone - An environmentally relevant activity if: a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and the activity complies with that code.
-If the land is not on the Environmental Management Register: development for Home based business development for a sales office where not greater than 150m2 material change of use if in accordance with an approved Plan of Development (PoD) operational work or building work in accordance with an approved PoD.
-If the land is not on the Environmental Management Register: Material change of use for a House or Display home where: All development, including development not defined in Schedule 2, other than development mentioned in Schedule 1 or Column 1, 2 or 3B.
-Development for: Extractive industry High impact industry Medium impact industry Noxious and hazardous industry.

 Column 1 Exempt development Column 2 UDA self assessable development Column 3 - UDA assessable development Column 3A Permissible development Column 3B Prohibited development In the Special purpose zone An environmentally relevant activity if: a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and the activity complies with that code.
 Development specified in Schedule 1 except if the land is on the Environmental Management Register.
 Nil All development, including development not defined in Schedule 2, other than development mentioned in Schedule 1 or Column 1, 2 or 3B.
-Development for: Extractive industry High impact industry Medium impact industry Noxious and hazardous industry.
-In the Open space zone An environmentally relevant activity if: a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and the activity complies with that code.
+Development for: 1.
+Extractive industry 2.
+High impact industry 3.
+Medium impact industry 4.
+Noxious and hazardous industry.
+In the Open space zone An environmentally relevant activity if: (i) a code of environmental compliance has been made for that activity under the Environmental Protection Regulation 2008, and (ii) the activity complies with that code.
 Development specified in Schedule 1 except if the land is on the Environmental Management Register.
-Nil Operational work Development for: Emergency Services Outdoor sport and recreation Park Telecommunication facility Tourist attraction Utility installation.
+Nil Operational work Reconfiguration of a lot Development for: Emergency Services Outdoor sport and recreation Park Telecommunication facility Tourist attraction Utility installation.
 All other development, including development not defined in Schedule 2, other than development mentioned in Columns 1, 2 and 3A.